xinwenfu/IoT/Programming/Environment/README.md

 # Programming

-There are at least four options of programming for ESP32: VS Code + PlatformIO, VS Code + ESP-IDF, Native ESP-IDF programming environment, and Arduino IDE.
+There are at least four options of programming for ESP32:
+1. VS Code + PlatformIO
+2. VS Code + ESP-IDF3
+3. Native ESP-IDF programming environment
+4. Arduino IDE.

 Arduino IDE is easy to use, but with limited functionalities such as debugging.
 VS Code + ESP-IDF and the native ESP-IDF programming environment are essentionally the same while VS Code + ESP-IDF provides a GUI interface and a user does not need to remember various ESP-IDF commands.
 VS Code + PlatformIO supports both Arduino framework and ESP-IDF programming framework.
 An Arduino ESP32 project can be imported into VS Code + PlatformIO.
 The ESP-IDF fromawork under VS Code + PlatformIO is smililar to VS Code + ESP-IDF and naive ESP-IDF programming environment, but their configugration grammars are different.
 So we can use whatever is convenient.

 ## VS Code + PlatformIO